-A. Texas is a community property state.
+Texas is a community property state.
 The judge in a divorce case has the discretion to divide the community property in a manner that the judge deems “just and right.”
 This usually means that the Judge starts out with the presumption that the community estate will be divided equally.
 However, in certain cases, depending on certain factors such as fault in the break up of the marriage or disparity in earning capacity of the parties, the judge, in his or her discretion, may divide the property in a disproportionate manner.

 Also, the Court may not take away a spouse’s separate property and award it to the other spouse.
 Separate property consists generally of property owned or acquired by a party before the marriage and property received during the marriage by gift or inheritance.

 The rules concerning characterization, valuation and division of property are actually quite complex and are the product of many years of case law as opposed to being set out in the Texas Family Code.
 This is why you really need to have an excellent attorney on your side.

 How Much Child Support Do I Have to Pay?

 There are “standard guidelines” for child support based presumptively on a percentage of the obligor’s net income.
 “Net resources” generally is defined as all gross income (which is defined broadly and includes virtually all income, including, for example, overtime and part-time jobs) less the permitted tax deductions indicated in the Attorney General’s published tax chart and the cost of the child’s health insurance coverage.
 The percentage depends on the number of children, both before the court and otherwise.
 Note, however, there are exceptions or certain special circumstances where the support may be more or less than the percentage guidelines.
 Call me if you have a question, and I’ll explain further.